Grace Bank: Political

 Grace Bank is not known to have been settled by Mayans.
 The area is thought to have formed part of Dzuluinicob from the 10th or 12th century to c.
 1544.
 It was a de jure part of the municipio or district of Bacalar, in Yucatan, a province of New Spain, until 15 September 1821.
 It was a de facto part of the English settlement in the Bay of Honduras from the 1650s to 11 February 1862, and thereafter a de jure and de facto part of British Honduras.
 It is presently part of the Belize District of Belize.

 Physical

 Grace Bank lies on the northern bank of the Belize River, near its confluence with Francisco Creek, some eight or nine miles inland (as the crow flies) from the Caribbean Sea.
 It is 33 miles up the river, past Davis Bank, just before Lime Walk.
 It lies just south of Jones Lagoon, and west of Potts Creek Lagoon.

-Geologically, xxx

 Climate

 Grace Bank has a tropical monsoon climate (Köppen climate classification Am), with a May – November wet and a December – April dry season.